-As explained in our Planning Report, the safeguarding of assets and the prevention and detection of fraud, error and non-compliance with law or regulations rests with the Board of Hilbre HS.
+As explained in our Planning Report, the safeguarding of assets and the prevention and detection of fraud, error and noncompliance with law or regulations rests with the Board of the Trust.
 International Standards on Auditing require us to consider fraud when planning and executing our audit.